joemoose/dungeoneers.d20/docs/equipment.md

 - **Body Slots**: Items worn for immediate access during combat, like secondary weapons or ammunition for ranged weapons.
 Armor and helmets also take up body slots.
 - **Backpack Slots**: Items in these slots take a little time to retrieve.
 While in combat, you must use an action to fetch an item from your pack.

 Most items take up one inventory slot.
 Bulky items, such as armor or two-handed weapons, take up two slots.
-Smaller items may be generally bundled three or so into a single slot.
+Individual small items may not require an inventory slot or be generally bundled three or so into a single slot.

-If you carry a full inventory (i.e., filling all 12 slots), your HP is reduced to **zero**.
 You cannot fill more than 12 slots.
 Carts, horses, or mules can increase inventory space.
 Hirelings can also be employed to haul your equipment.

+### Inventory and HP

+Add **1 point** to your base HP for every **two open slots** in your inventory.

+If you carry a full inventory (i.e., filling all 12 slots), your HP is reduced to **zero**.

 ## Coins